Formula

 Expression Language

-Formula expressions are written using the FlowOn Expression Language—a comprehensive library of over 200 functions and operators for calculations, transformations, and data manipulation.
+Formula expressions are written using the Flowon Expression Language—a comprehensive library of over 200 functions and operators for calculations, transformations, and data manipulation.

 The Expression Language includes: